-The purpose of this article is to help mitigate the adverse health, safety and economic impacts experienced by moderate- to very low-income residents of rental housing who are displaced from their residences due to a demolition of a rental unit, a remodel or redevelopment of a rental unit, a conversion of a residential unit to a condominium unit or a change of use of real property from a residential use to a nonresidential use by requiring the property owner to mitigate the impact on these residents consistent with this article, the Community Stabilization and Fair Rent Act, Mountain View Municipal Charter Article XVII ("CSFRA").and the Mobile Home Rent Stabilization Ordinance , Mountain View City Code Chapter 46 ("MHRSO").
+The purpose of this Article is to help mitigate the adverse health, safety and economic impacts experienced by moderate- to very low-income tenantsresidents of rental housing who are displaced from their residences due to a demolition of a rental unit, a remodel or redevelopment of a rental unit, a conversion of a rentalresidential unit to a condominium unit or a change of use of real property from a residential use to a nonresidential use by requiring the property owner to mitigate the impact on these tenantsresidents consistent with this article, the Community Stabilization and Fair Rent Act, Mountain View Municipal Charter Article XVII ("CSFRA") and the Mobile Home Rent Stabilization Ordinance, Mountain View City Code Chapter 46 ("MHRSO").
+The protections provided by this aArticle apply to tenants of any residential building or structure including tenants renting a mobile home.
+The protections of this article do not apply to the rental of mobile home spaces from a park owner by mobile home itself from a mobile home owner by a tenant.